vbohush/Chat/README.md

 2. Server should support Unicode (at least english/russian language).

-3. Server should be configured via config files.
-Following settings should be present: ip, port, max users count.
+~~3.
+Server should be configured via config files.
+Following settings should be present: ip, port, max users count.~~

 4. Client should be able to send/receive simple Unicode messages to all users in chat.